-Young star of popular Nevada ‘owl cam’ OK after 2-story jump
+Young star of popular Nevada ‘Owl Cam’ OK after 2-story jump

 Owl-important information

-— Great horned owls don’t wait until spring to lay their eggs.
+— They don’t wait until spring to lay their eggs.
 They often begin nesting in late January, when the snow is falling in Northern Nevada.

-— Rather than build their own, they will use an old nest of a crow or a hawk, or simply hunker down on the window ledge of a building.
+— Rather than build their own, they will use an old nest of a crow or a hawk or simply hunker down on a window ledge.

 — Owl chicks, or owlets, can eat 13 to 17 mice per night during their initial growth spurt in the first few weeks of life.
 An adult owl will eat about four mice per day.